samlee088/react-admin/README.md

   This react application is an example dashboard that can be used for an admin role.

 The application was created using a MERN stack with additional library packages from MUI and Nivo.
+This application does not have back-end functionality, as it is a front-end demonstrative application.

 Some of the features included are tables, graphs, and calendar functionality.
 Please note that all data points are dummy data for demonstration purposes only.

   ## Table of Contents
   - [Installation](#installation)